kuangxu/rinse-me-gently/AI_With_Python_PartA/Part_A_Instructions.md

 **What is a Virtual Environment?**
 Think of it like a separate "sandbox" or "container" specifically for this project.
 It keeps the tools and libraries for this class separate from everything else on your computer, ensuring that updates in one project don't accidentally break another.

-**Shared Environment for Both Parts:**
+**Part-Specific Environment:**
-We will create the virtual environment at the root level of the project (not inside `AI_With_Python_PartA`).
-This way, you can use the same environment for both Part A and Part B, which is more efficient and avoids duplicate installations.
+We will create a virtual environment inside the `AI_With_Python_PartA` folder.
+This keeps Part A's dependencies separate from Part B, which will have its own virtual environment.

 ### Step 1: Open the Folder in Cursor
 Since you have already downloaded the course materials:
 1. Open **Cursor**.
 2. Click on **File** in the top menu bar, then select **Open Folder...**
-3. Navigate to the folder you downloaded and select the **root folder** (the main folder containing both `AI_With_Python_PartA` and `AI_With_Python_PartB`).
+3. Navigate to the folder you downloaded and select the **`AI_With_Python_PartA`** folder (not the root folder).
-   - *Note: We open the root folder so we can create a single virtual environment that works for both Part A and Part B.*
+   - *Note: We open the Part A folder directly so we can create a virtual environment specific to Part A.*
 4. Click **Open**.

 ### Step 2: Open the Terminal